yahyalazaar/yahyalazaar/README.md

 I am a senior software engineer and traveler.
 I love programming, speaking and traveling.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a senior software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="/img/coding.gif?raw=true" width="380" height="280" />